stanford-policylab/blind-charging-api/app/server/README.md

-Blind Charging Server
+Blind Charging API Server
 ===

-## Code gen
+## Code generation

-Most of the code is generated from an OpenAPI schema.
-(See `./schema`.)
+All of the code in `./generated` is generated from code in `./schema`.

-To run code gen, make sure you have the `fastapi-codegen` package installed globally, and then run:
+To run code generation, make sure you have the `fastapi-codegen` repo cloned.
+Note that until Pydantic2 support is merged into the main project, we need to use [Joe's fork of the repo](https://github.com/jnu/fastapi-code-generator).

 ```
-fastapi-codegen -i schema/api.yaml -o generated -r -t schema/templates -p 3.11 -d pydantic_v2.BaseModel
+poetry run python -m fastapi_code_generator -i ../../stanford-policylab/bc2/app/server/schema/api.yaml -o ../../stanford-policylab/bc2/app/server/generated -r -t ../../stanford-policylab/bc2/app/server/schema/templates -d pydantic_v2.BaseModel -p 3.11
 ```

+### Implementations

+Code generation takes care of stubs for the API routes.
+To write the implementations,
+add corresponding functions in `./handlers`.